PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 ## Branch and changed files

 Current branch is `fb-refactor3`.
-Before this pause-document update, the working tree is clean at `0f81b7b`, which already contains the documentation for implementation checkpoint `64702b2`.
-The next axis-3 constant-Concat bridge unit is unstarted.
-After the documentation-only pause commit is pushed, local/remote divergence must be `0 0`.
+Before this resumed documentation update, the working tree is clean at characterization checkpoint `019d3c6`.
+The axis-3 constant-Concat production matcher is unchanged and extraction has not begun.
+After the documentation commit is pushed, local/remote divergence must be `0 0`.
 The implementation checkpoints since the previous pause changed:

 - `docs/flatbuffer_direct_architecture.md`
 - `docs/flatbuffer_direct_handoff_2026-07-12.md`